Former IRS Revenue Officer

 Hi what are the educational opportunities for an IRS officer to further their education.
 What graduate programs would be beneficial to pursue in order to move up in ranksas an irs officer?

-Asked by Lalaby almost 8 years ago
+Asked by Lalaby over 8 years ago